Cocaine Withdrawal

 When a person undergoes a cocaine withdrawal treatment program, the first stage is evaluation.
 This means that the healthcare professional will perform a thorough assessment of a patient’s current state of health to ascertain the nature of their addiction as well as the withdrawal symptoms that they may be more likely or less likely to face.

-The authors of the book referenced above also explain that “since cocaine withdrawal is relatively mild, resolves quickly, and is not life-threatening, detoxification is not critical from a medical perspective.
-Pharmacological treatments that address craving and euphoria will therefore have a more important role than those that reverse the brief and often transient cocaine ‘crash’."
+Since cocaine withdrawal is relatively mild, can be resolved quickly, and is not life-threatening, detoxification is not critical from a medical perspective.
+Pharmacological treatments that address craving and euphoria will therefore have a more important role than those that reverse the brief and often transient cocaine comedown.

 Cocaine Withdrawal Treatment

-While the cocaine crash is transient, it is important that individuals don’t try to undergo drug detox treatment alone.
-Physical cocaine withdrawal symptoms can contribute to the perpetuation of drug addiction, if the individual finds the mental and physical symptoms (especially those of depression and anxiety) too difficult to withstand and ends up relapsing to relieve the symptoms they are experiencing.
+While the cocaine crash is transient, individuals mustn’t try to undergo drug detox treatment alone.
+Physical cocaine withdrawal symptoms can contribute to the perpetuation of drug addiction if the individual finds the mental and physical symptoms (especially those of depression and anxiety) too difficult to withstand.

 There Is Help For Cocaine Withdrawal